-Youth produced sexual imagery refers to both images and videos where:
+Youth produced sexual imagery (also known as 'sharing nudes and semi-nudes') refers to both images and videos where:

 - A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age of 18 is in possession of sexual imagery created by another person under the age of 18.